martingaston/tdd-by-example-typescript/notes/money.md

 Chapter 6/7 - The equality code is comparing the contents of a Dollar and a Franc and, as there's only one field, concluding that Dollar(10) is the same as Franc(10).
 What's the quickest way we can get this to pass in TypeScript?
 Adding a currency property to the class seems like it to me.
 We can then remove the duplication by setting it as a property in Money and calling it via the constructor.

 Don't add additional design until you have a proper motivation

+Chapter 8 - Our subclasses aren't really doing a lot of work, so we'd like to reduce them.
+But how?
+One way to reduce subclasses is ensure there are fewer references to them in our code.
+One way of doing this is with the Factory Method pattern.

+TypeScript can handle static methods on classes, but extending Money and returning Dollars in a static method makes a circular dependency that throws with a particularly cryptic `TypeError: Class extends value undefined is not a function or null`.
+What's the *most straightforward* change?
+I would say we can separate out our `Money` factory from our `Currency` superclass.

+Implementing the factory method pattern allows us to decouple test code from the existence of concrete subclasses.

+There's nothing that our tests for Franc multiplication are doing that isn't already covered by Dollar.
+Would we lose confidence in our code if we removed it?
+Almost certainly - but it is something worth looking into.